2018ik/2018ik.github.io/_wiki/truth.markdown

 ## Background

-**Truth** is the underlying reality in the Bible which can only be seen when the divine light is shone on the facts, which televise a revelation of these facts into one's being.
+**Truth** is the underlying reality in the Bible which can only be seen when the divine light is shone on the facts, which televise a revelation of these facts into one's being (2 Cor.
+4:2-6).
 Both facts and life are the content of the truth.
+The experience of Christ as life requires knowing the truth, and is contained in the truth (John 8:32, 36).
 For someone to speak forth the truth means that the facts of the Bible has been made real to them through the divine life.

 | Term | Meaning |
 | --- | --- |